Medium/opensource/cla-1.0.md

-* If You become aware of a problem with any of Your Contributions or with the fact that You have signed this Agreement, then You agree to inform The Obvious Corporation about the problem, without any undue delay.
+* If You become aware of a problem with any of Your Contributions or with the fact that You have signed this Agreement, then You agree to inform A Medium Corporation about the problem, without any undue delay.